 Bill Schmidt (accompanist) has accompanied in the Los Angeles area for the past 30 years, touring to San Francisco, New York, Vancouver, Honolulu and Great Britain with various school and professional choirs.
 He serves schools in the La Cañada, South Pasadena, and San Marino School districts as well as playing for the Glee Clubs at both Occidental College and Caltech.
 He also enjoys accompanying the Los Angeles Children’s Chorus, but has a special place in his heart for musical theatre.
 He was the musical director for the show “Jacques Brel is Alive and Well and Living in Paris” at the University of Nebraska, where he received his undergraduate degree in music.

-Jessica Winward (Acting Instructor) is ecstatic to be having her first summer with Theatre 360.
-She has her BFA in Classical Theatre from Southern Utah University.
+Jessica Winward (Acting Instructor) has her BFA in Classical Theatre from Southern Utah University.
 After graduating she toured nationally and internationally with Missoula Children’s Theatre for just over two years.
-Since her recent move to LA she has enrolled at iO West where she is studying improv.
+Since her recent move to LA she has enrolled and successfully graduated from iO West where she studied improv.
 Her favorite roles include Rosalind in “As You Like It,” Portia in “Julius Caesar,” and Miranda in “The Tempest.”
 She is an experienced teaching artist and she teaches Shakespeare, improv, and acting.
 This summer she will be directing a children’s theater show and traveling with it to the Edinburgh Fringe Festival in August.
-She is also performing with Shakespeare by the Sea in Othello as Bianca.
+She has also performed with Shakespeare by the Sea in Othello as Bianca.
 For more information please visit her website www.jessicawinward.com